mohibulhasan/P4IS-Project/README.md

 The company is committed to providing 24/7 technical support provided by our skilled Network Operations Center to simplify customers' network operations to ensure customer satisfaction.

-Project issues:
+### Project issues:
-- As the organization uses technical support for the customer on a 24/7-365 basis, we can work with it.
+- The company has 24/7-365 basis customer support which need to provide several services to customer.
 - It has several processes to solve customer issues and also working/troubleshooting its network.
 - This issue-solving process takes different types of micro work, from finding the issue to optimizing it or completely solving it.
 - An Engineer needs to take information from different places (for example, network devices, customer devices, port status, transmission link status etc.) to identify and solve the issue.
-- The main problem for the organization is that, these informations are scattered and it takes a long time to only gather the information, then jump into the troubleshooting process.
+- The main problem for the organization is that, these informations are scattered and it takes a long time to only gather the information manually, then jump into the troubleshooting process.

-Project Idea:
+### Project Idea:
 - Building a web-based platform where a support engineer will find all information together and he/she don't need to manually find it by accessing the network devices/inventories/customer information.
 - This software will store all data in a database.
 - This software will be able to fetch data from a network device directly and provide some basic port information